Latest update - last updated 21 February 2023

 A campaign group wants to purchase email addresses from a data broker so it can email people it believes will be supportive of their campaign.
 The data broker assures the campaign group that the email addresses have all been obtained and can be shared in compliance with data protection law.
 The campaign group is unsure about this so asks the broker to put these assurances in their contract, which they agree to do.
 The campaign group then uses the email addresses to send out political campaigning messages.

 A few weeks later the campaign group receives a letter from the ICO.
 They have received a number of complaints about the emails and political campaigning messages.
 The campaign group tells the ICO that they have been assured that the data has been collected and shared in accordance with data protection law.
 The ICO ask the campaign group to provide the evidence and explain the due diligence they took.
 The data broker is not able to provide any evidence and the campaign group admits that the only due diligence they did was to have it written into the contract.

-As the campaign group could not provide any evidence that the data broker had provided appropriate privacy information and obtained consent from the individuals to send direct marketing emails, the ICO may fine the take regulatory action against the campaign group and the data broker for breach of the UK GDPR and the campaign group for breach of PECR.
+As the campaign group could not provide any evidence that the data broker had provided appropriate privacy information and obtained consent from the individuals to send direct marketing emails, the ICO may take regulatory action against both the campaign group and the data broker.
+Both the campaign group and data broker may receive enforcement action against them for breach of the UK GDPR and the campaign group may also receive enforcement action for breach of PECR.
 The campaign group’s reputation is significantly damaged.